jmswaney/thesis/source/15_Phenotyping.md

 Using LSFM with a 10X objective (see STAR Methods), three-channel data acquisition at 0.6 x 0.6 x 2.0µm voxel size took on average ~15 min per organoid.
-The 3D datasets enabled single-cell nucleus identification and segmentation throughout the organoid (Figure 2A).
+The 3D datasets enabled single-cell nucleus identification and segmentation throughout the organoid (Figure \ref{phenotyping-2}a).
 We applied curvature-based seeded watershed on nuclear dye images [@Atta-Fosu2016] and achieved an accuracy of 90% (Figure S3).
-Next, we co-localized segmented nuclei with SOX2 and TBR1 channels for molecular phenotyping of individual cells (Figure 2B).
+Next, we co-localized segmented nuclei with SOX2 and TBR1 channels for molecular phenotyping of individual cells (Figure \ref{phenotyping-2}b).
 Since expression of these two markers is mutually exclusive, we identified three populations in individual organoids: SOX2+ progenitors, TBR1+ neurons, and double negative (DN) cells.
-Morphological analysis of individual nuclei shows a ~10µm average diameter for all three cell types, although we detect instances of different volumes for each population (Figure 2C, D).
+Morphological analysis of individual nuclei shows a ~10µm average diameter for all three cell types, although we detect instances of different volumes for each population (Figure \ref{phenotyping-2}c,d).

 Our datasets include the position and marker expression for every cell inside these highly patterned cerebral organoids (Lancaster et al. 2013; Qian et al.